 There are two different types of premiums that you’ll need to consider when looking at Mortgage Life Insurance: guaranteed premiums and reviewable premiums.

-- Guaranteed premiums – the monthly premiums are fixed in price until the end of your cover
+The monthly premiums are fixed in price until the end of your cover

-- Reviewable premiums – the insurer is entitled to review your premiums annually and may adjust the price as they see fit, although there’s no fixed metric that will determine what this price rise might be.
+The insurer is entitled to review your premiums annually and may adjust the price as they see fit, although there’s no fixed metric that will determine what this price rise might be.

 The best premium option for you will depend on your situation.
 Guaranteed premiums may be particularly attractive if you’re young and healthy when you take out the policy.
 This is because you can lock in favourable premiums throughout the length of your policy.

 Reviewable premiums, on the other hand, are cheaper at the start of the policy but tend to rise later on.
 They may match the starting price for guaranteed premiums before the end of the policy and then even rise beyond that price.

 If one of the people named on the Joint Mortgage Life Insurance policy passes away then the surviving person will need to make a claim.